tydo83/todui-4/README.md

 ### Toggling Priority

-Really the same thing as the aboe step, except priority is a number instead of a boolean.
+Really the same thing as the above step, except priority is a number instead of a boolean.
 If the priority is `1`, set it to `2`, and vice versa!

 But we DO have to first: